christian-cleberg/cleberg.net/content/blog/2022-06-22-daily-poetry.md

 variable since each line is a separate string by default.

 > You *could* also extract the title or author and make another call out to the
-> API but it just doesn't make sense to me to send multiple requests when we can
+> API to avoid having to build the plaintext poem with a loop, but it just
-> create a simple loop on our local machine to work with the data we already
+> doesn't make sense to me to send multiple requests when we can create a simple
-> have.
+> loop on our local machine to work with the data we already have.
 >
 > For
 > [example](https://poetrydb.org/title/Sonnet%20XXII:%20With%20Fools%20and%20Children/lines.text),